 https://www.youtube.com/watch?v=yXqNl5bTCMU

-What do we look for in the optimal Tre’Good family dog?
 Well, that is a story that began a few decades ago.
 I had a lower-energy family companion, German Shepherd, as a child.
 A dog who was intuitively intelligent, calm, and loved everyone.
-He was never aggressive towards anyone who entered our home.
-He was an all-around great guy named Yogi.
+He was never aggressive towards anyone who entered our home-until the night he made a different decision.

 One hot summer night, my father was watching T.V. in the living room while my mother was tucking us kids, into bed.
 Suddenly we heard a loud commotion in the living room.
 My mother handed me the dog by the collar and told us to stay in the room.
 Shortly after she left us, we heard her screaming.
 I quickly opened the door and let Yogi out, honestly expecting nothing from our family pet but holding tight to a child’s belief that our loyal friend would save us from the source of the terrifying sounds coming from the living room.
 Only moments after Yogi shot down the hallway, we heard the intruder screaming.